FolkerKinzel/Tsltn/README.md

 * checks the translated sections for XML errors.

-Tsltn creates its own *.tsltn file type, which is a XML file, that holds your translations of the sections of the original file together with a special hash, that connects the translations with the corresponding sections of the original file.
+Tsltn creates its own *.tsltn file type, which is a XML file, that holds your translations of the sections of the original file together with a special hash, that connects the translations stably with the corresponding sections of the original file.

 Tsltn is completely free of charge, even for commercial purposes.